Explosive weapon

-An explosive weapon is a weapon that uses high explosive to project blast and/or fragmentation from a point of detonation.
+An explosive weapon is a weapon that uses an explosive to project blast and/or fragmentation from a point of detonation.

 In the common practice of states, explosive weapons are generally the preserve of the military, for use in situations of armed conflict, and are rarely used for purposes of domestic policing.

 When explosive weapons fail to function as designed they are often left as unexploded ordnance (UXO).

 Classification

 Explosive weapons may be subdivided by their method of manufacture into explosive ordnance and improvised explosive devices (IEDs).
 Certain types of explosive ordnance and many improvised explosive devices are sometimes referred to under the generic term bomb.

 Certain types of explosive weapons may be categorized as light weapons (e.g. grenades, grenade launchers, rocket launchers, anti-tank guided missile launchers, man-portable air-defense systems, and mortars of calibers of less than 100 mm).
 Many explosive weapons, such as aerial bombs, multiple rocket launchers, artillery, and larger mortars, are categorized as heavy weapons.